 In the past, I’d driven past Goodell Creek and Bacon Creek off the highway many times.
 But I haven’t had the chance to explore the area until now.
 Other than Mount Triumph, I was unfamiliar with most areas’ peaks.

 The pups joined me on Damnation Peak after my recent outing.
-I wasn’t 100% sure if the peak were dog-friendly, but I thought we’d give it a try.
-Both of them were also able to reach the top with some guidance.
+I wasn’t 100% sure if the peak was dog-friendly, but I thought we’d try it.
+As it turned out, both could reach the top with some guidance.

 See more trip photos here.